devaneereid/Conway-Game-Of-Life/README.md

 ### Computer Science - Unit 1 Build Week Project
 ```
-This application is an implementation of John Conway's, Game of Life.
+This application is an implementation of John Conway's, Game of Life that was developed in 1970 as a way to explain unpredictable cellular automaton.
 ```
 ## Built using:
 > - JavaScript